Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/OCT.md

 People thought I was Ness 🤦‍♂️ #SMH #CmonBruh #UCantBeSerious #DyingInside

 I'm sorry I can't be bothered to spend $10 on orange hair wax that I'll never ever use again.
 Other incorrect answers included orange Waldo, frat boy, Sandlot character, little kid, and guy in early 2000s music video.
-I guess that's what happens when you wear a costume that unexpectedly was open to interpretation.
+I guess that's what happens when you wear a costume that's unintentionally open to interpretation.